SticsRPacks/documentation/data_structure.md

 Tests:
 Prerequisite: the simulation outputs and the observations will be read from two separate files and will be returned as a `data.frame`.

-* Test the making of the structure from the sim and obs `data.frame`s;
-* Modification of data DOE by DOE (or situation by situation).
+* Test the making of the structure from the sim [and obs] `tibble`s read in sequence by USM and DOE (all USMs for first line of DOE, then for second line, ...) => insert iteratively the results for new USMs and DOE into an existing data_structure (create an insert_data function taking in input the `tibble` read and append it in the (big) data-structure, see.
+SticsOnR::stics_wrapper and SticsOnR::get_daily_results).
 * Data extraction:
-  + one USM, one variable, all dates
+  + one DOE line, one USM, one variable, all dates
-  + all USMs, one variable, one date
+  + one DOE line, all USMs, one variable, one date
-* Conversion from data structure to standard type, e.g. from list of lists to `data.frame` or vectors.
+  + all DOE line, one USM, one variable, one date
+* Intersection with observations
 * Data extraction + mathematical operation:
   + sum of obs-sim squared on all USMs (`sqrt(obs-sim)`), all variables, all dates at once;
   + the product of each sum of obs-sim of the USMs, all variables, all dates.
 So the sum is grouped by USM, and the product is done on all resulting sums.
 For `data.frames`, use either `dplyr` or `data.table`.